 Suffering from Shin Splints?
 Here we discuss how Shin Splints happens and Tips on how to avoid them

 Shin Splints can be very painful and annoying when trying to run more and train for a variety of different running events.
-It can really impact activity and immediate intervention.
-Here we will learn more about shin splints.

 What are Shin Splints?